Nathnaelc/cs162-test/assignments/project_design.md

 the experiment, and summarised the results of the experiment), then feel free to do so!

-Tag and explain your application of appropriate HCs.
-Since you are running an experiment, this is a great opportunity to revisit and apply some of the Empirical Analyses HCs.

 ## Grading guide:

 This assignment will receive 2x scores of #designthinking: